Friday, April 17, 2026

 SBC: Mr. Clausing, the delivery of parcels to front rooms is currently a much-publicized topic.
 Smart door locks mean new delivery options in many countries.
 What do consumers need to pay particular attention to with this form of delivery?

-Clausing: The topic of smart locks is no longer a new one.
+Clausing: Smart locks are no longer a new topic.
 There has been a market for this for several years and there are good devices that also offer a high level of security.

 There are two target groups in this field: On the one hand, those who already have a Smart Lock.
 So already have confidence in the devices and now additionally use this option.
 And secondly, those who are now thinking about purchasing a Smart Lock for this anteroom delivery, for example.
 Then, of course, this is a question of trust that arises all over again.
 Of course, you have to decide that for yourself.